INTERIOR DESIGNER: Kimberly C. Lyons

 ENHANCED AREA: Stairway

 When it comes to using subtle, intricate details to make a dominant statement, OMG – I am all game!
 I mean, I am a chick who appreciates and admires an aesthetically pleasing interior, and not to mention standing afar to catch a view of my well-designed rooms.
 With that said, it does not matter if it is my kitchen, living room, dining room, bedroom, hallway, office, or whatever area of my home that I am walking towards, a beautiful view is always transcending.
-However, I must tell one of my many secrets.
+However, I must tell you one of my many secrets.
 Sometimes on the weekend, if I decide to stay cuddled in bed a tad bit longer than usual, I get to enjoy the fantastic view of my stairway, which is directly in front of my bedroom.
 Yikes – I find myself realizing the smile on my face is crazy big!

 Moreover, when I stress that a home should have objects that bring happiness, this is a perfect example of why I wake up and smile because the view of my unique Buddha heads leading down my stairway makes me extremely happy!